How to choose your engine oil?

 Lubrication, cleaning, corrosion inhibition: engine oil is essential for your vehicle to run smoothly.
 How to choose an engine oil?
 What are the key criteria?
 Mineral or synthetic, viscosity index, standard: see all the information you should consider before selecting your product.

 Choosing an Engine oil: synthetic or mineral?

 When choosing an engine oil, you must first know the type of oil you need.
 Mineral oils come from the refining of petroleum; synthetic oils are obtained by mixing several synthetic components.
 Semi-synthetic oils are a blend of mineral oil and synthetic oil.
-It’s the nature of the product that defines its viscosity (we often speak of its “grade”).
+It’s the nature of the product that defines its viscosity (we often speak of it as “grade”).

-Viscosity is the index that defines the capacity to resist oil flow when hot and when cold.
+Viscosity is the property that defines the capacity to resist oil flow when hot and when cold.
 Engine temperatures can reach as high as 400°C, so this is a key criterion when choosing your product.
-It is marked as follows on the oil container: 00w00.
+It is marked as follows on the oil container: XXwYY.
 The number on the left is the low-temperature viscosity.
 The lower the number, the more the product is efficient at low temperatures.
 The number on the right indicates oil performance when hot.
 The higher the number, the more the oil is efficient when subjected to high temperatures.